Episode 600: Why you need a Trojan Horse of Sales, with Stephen Woessner

 But how did your podcast give you this “All Access Pass?”

-Your podcast changed the game because you are no longer perceived as a business owner looking for a new account.
+Your podcast changed the game because you are no longer perceived as a business owner looking for a new account, and as an added bonus you’re monetizing your content along the way.

 You are now perceived as a journalist and your show is a media channel – a conduit – to an audience the guests on your show want to reach and influence.